Professional development for Waldorf teachers and home school parents. Read Summer Series 2023 details here.

 ALL TIMES LISTED BELOW ARE EASTERN (NY) TIME ZONE

 Sunday evening: 6:15 pm-6:30 pm: Log in for technical check-in and attendance.
-First session starts promptly at 6:30 with “The Gesture of the Third Grade,” and ends at 8:15.
+Your first session starts promptly at 6:30 with “The Gesture of the Sixth Grade,” and ends at 8:15.
 New teachers especially are encouraged to remain for a Q&A with your lead instructor from 8:30-9:00.

 Monday-Thursday: Instruction takes place between 10 am and 5 pm (excluding breaks).
 We also encourage you to attend our elective music studio (5:15-6:15 Wednesday) and roundtable discussion with faculty (7:15-8:15 Thursday).